getify/You-Dont-Know-JS/types & grammar/ch2.md

 console.log( b ); // 2  -- not 3
 ```

 The problem is that the underlying scalar primitive value is *not mutable* (same goes for `string` and `boolean`).
+If a `Number` object holds the value `2`, that exact `Number` object can never be changed to hold another value; you can only create a whole new `Number` object with a different value.

-When `x` is used in `x + 1`, the underlying scalar primitive `2` is unboxed automatically, so the line `x = x + 1` very subtly changed `x` from being a shared reference to the passed in `Number` object to just holding the scalar primitive value `3` as a result of the addition operation.
+When `x` is used in the expression `x + 1`, the underlying scalar primitive `2` is unboxed from the `Number` object automatically, so the line `x = x + 1` very subtly changed `x` from being a shared reference to the `Number` object, to just holding the scalar primitive value `3` as a result of the addition operation.
 Therefore, `b` still references the unmodified/immutable `Number` object holding the value `2`.

-You *can* add properties to the object (just not change its enclosed primitive value), so you could exchange information indirectly via those additional properties.
+You *can* add properties on top of the `Number` object (just not change its inner primitive value), so you could exchange information indirectly via those additional properties.

-This is not all that common, however; it probably would not be considered a good practice by most developers.
+This is not all that common, however; it probably would *not* be considered a good practice by most developers.

 Instead of using the wrapper object `Number` in this way, it's probably much better to use the manual object wrapper (`obj`) approach in the earlier snippet.
-That's not to say that there's no clever uses for the object wrappers, just that your default should usually be the scalar primitive value form if possible.
+That's not to say that there's *no* clever uses for the boxed object wrappers like `Number` -- just that you should probably use the scalar primitive value form in almost all cases.

-References are quite powerful, but sometimes they get in your way, and sometimes you need them but don't have them, so you have to fake them.
-The only control over reference vs. value-copy is the type of the value itself, so you must indirectly influence the assignment/passing behavior by which value types you choose to use.
+References are quite powerful, but sometimes they get in your way, and sometimes you need them where they don't exist.
+The only control you have over reference vs. value-copy behavior is the type of the value itself, so you must indirectly influence the assignment/passing behavior by which value types you choose to use.

 ## Summary